IS MY APPLICATION COMPLETE?

 37th and O Streets, N.W.

 At the McCourt School, we have a Priority Deadline (January 15) & a Final Deadline (April 1).
 International applicants are strongly encouraged to apply by the Priority Deadline.

 To avoid overwhelming server traffic generated by the high volume of applications we receive, candidates are encouraged to submit their application as early as possible prior to each deadline.
 Also, we encourage applicants to pull together all required materials (transcripts, essays, test scores, supplemental documentation, and recommendations) prior to applying.

-NOTE: International candidates needing visas will find it best to apply by the Priority Deadline, as this will give them time to work with the Georgetown University International Student & Scholar Services Office & the US Embassy to obtain a student visa.
+NOTE: International candidates needing visas are strongly encouraged to apply by the Priority Deadline, as this will give them time to work with the Georgetown University International Student & Scholar Services Office & the US Embassy to obtain a student visa.

 DO YOU OFFER SCHOLARSHIPS?

 YES!
-All MPP, MIDP, MDSPP, and MPM applicants are considered automatically for Merit-based Scholarships.
-In addition, all full-time MPP & MIDP students are considered automatically for McCourt Fellowships.
+All MPP, MIDP, MS-DSPP, and MPM applicants are considered automatically for Merit-based Scholarships.
+In addition, all full-time MPP, MIDP, & MS-DSPP students are considered automatically for McCourt Fellowships.

 DO YOU OFFER APPLICATION FEE WAIVERS?